papertrail/remote_syslog/README.md

 Point remote_syslog at unique_name.log.
 It will use that as the program name.

+## Troubleshooting

+Two commands are particularly useful for observing `remote_syslog` behavior.
+First, its own debugging:

+    remote_syslog --debug-level DEBUG --debug-log remote_syslog.log

+This will write internal operations to the file `remote_syslog.log`.

+Second, strace or ktrace shows the interaction between `remote_syslog` and the OS.
+To run `strace` against an existing `remote_syslog` instance (process ID 12345):

+     strace -fp 12345 -s 500

+Feel free to ask questions or report bugs.

 ## Reporting bugs

 1. See whether the issue has already been reported: <https://github.com/papertrail/remote_syslog/issues/>